Artist’s dolls give women with skin-pigment loss ‘confidence’ and ‘a voice’ - AM 880 KIXI

-Crystal Kaye(KANSAS CITY, Mo.) — Crystal Kaye’s work designing dolls to represent women with skin-pigment loss is drawing grateful responses from women across the country who are thrilled to have a doll that looks like them.
+Crystal Kaye(KANSAS CITY) — Crystal Kaye’s work designing dolls to represent women with skin-pigment loss is drawing grateful responses from women across the country who are thrilled to have a doll that looks like them.

 “I get messages from women saying that they’re in tears.
 Women in their 40s and 50s, crying because they’re so grateful to have something that mirrors them,” said Kaye of Kansas City, Missouri.